On June 14, Politico (Belgium) published an interview with Pakistani Foreign Minister Hina Rabbani Khar with many noteworthy contents.

 Commenting on Pakistan’s position in the current US-China tensions, Hina Rabbani Khar stated: “The idea of dividing the world into two blocs makes us really worried.
 We are very concerned about this division and anything that makes the world more divided.”

-On the one hand, Pakistan “has worked closely with the United States and we don’t want that to change,” the diplomat said.
-On the other hand, Islamabad now maintains a close cooperative relationship with Beijing, which “is normal until people suddenly see China as a threat.”
+On the one hand, Pakistan “has worked closely with the United States and we do not wish to change that,” the diplomat said.
+On the other hand, Islamabad now maintains a close cooperative relationship with Beijing, which “was normal until people suddenly saw China as a threat,” she said.

 The view of the Pakistani Minister of State for Foreign Affairs is well-founded, given the country's ties with the US and China.

-Even as the US has become increasingly frustrated, even cutting military aid in protest of Pakistan’s one-time alliance with the Taliban, Washington still sees Islamabad as an important military partner.
+Even as the US has become increasingly unhappy, even cutting off military aid in protest of Pakistan’s one-time alliance with the Taliban, Washington still sees Islamabad as an important military partner.
 Last year, the US Department of Defense approved a $450 million equipment contract to maintain Pakistan’s F-16 fighter jets.

-At the same time, China is deepening military cooperation with Pakistan, in a bid to counter India’s influence in South Asia.
-The contract to build a cruiser between the two countries is a prime example.
+At the same time, China is deepening military cooperation with Pakistan, aiming to compete with India’s influence in South Asia.
+The contract to build a cruiser between the two countries is a typical example.
 Chinese investors are increasingly present in Pakistan through projects to build roads, hospitals, high-speed rail systems and energy networks.

 Recently, the South Asian country has used Chinese Yuan to pay for Russian crude oil at preferential prices, instead of using USD as before.